Chasmical/Chasm/Chasm.SemanticVersioning/README.md

 You're probably wondering "Why should I use this library instead of any other more popular alternatives?".
 Well, here's a quick overview...

 - **Focus on functionality and performance.** I will make sure to implement any common manipulations with semantic versions, and I will microoptimize the hell out of everything!
-I'll whip up some benchmarks later to show you the difference. `SemanticVersion`, `SemverPreRelease`, `SemverOptions`, `SemanticVersionBuilder`, `SemverComparer`, `SemverComparison`.
+[See the benchmarks](./Chasm.SemanticVersioning.Benchmarks#readme). `SemanticVersion`, `SemverPreRelease`, `SemverOptions`, `SemanticVersionBuilder`, `SemverComparer`, `SemverComparison`.

 - **Implements [`node-semver`](https://github.com/npm/node-semver)'s version ranges.** Notably, advanced comparators and wildcards (`^1.2.x`, `~5.3`) are preserved as is, instead of being desugared into primitives like in all other libraries.
 That allows to interpret and manipulate version ranges more precisely. `VersionRange`, `ComparatorSet`, `Comparator`, `PartialVersion`, `PartialComponent`, `AdvancedComparator`, `PrimitiveComparator`, `CaretComparator`, `HyphenRangeComparator`, `TildeComparator`, `XRangeComparator`.